Hedaox/ninjinknockback/README.md

 You can found full license here : https://www.gnu.org/licenses/gpl-3.0.en.html or in the mod files.

+# Config

+- maxDamage : Any damage value under this value and above minDamage value will result in a normal knockback.
+Any damage above maxDamage will result in a big knockback.
+Value is in % of damage taken.
+Should be greater than minDamage. [range: 1.0E-5 ~ 100.0, default: 10.0]

+- minDamage : Default value : Any damage value under this value will result in no knockback at all.
+Value is in % of damage taken.
+Should be smaller than maxDamage. [range: 1.0E-5 ~ 100.0, default: 0.001]

+- strengthKnockback : Strength of the knockback.
+Send entities flying farther when attacking. [range: 1.0E-5 ~ 100.0, default: 1.0]

+- strengthKiKnockback : Strength of the ki knockback.
+Send entities flying farther when charging ki. [range: 1.0E-5 ~ 100.0, default: 1.0]

 # How to install the mod :

   - Install Forge 1.7.10 : https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.7.10.html